Japan fears COVID-19 variants are behind possible fourth wave

 Japan has twice declared a state of emergency that covered most of the country in the past year, most recently just after New Year as the pandemic’s third and most deadly wave struck.
 Officials are now opting for more targeted measures that allow local governments to shorten business hours and impose fines for noncompliance.

-Osaka cancelled Olympic Torch relay events there, but Prime Minister Yoshihide Suga has insisted Japan will carry out the Games as scheduled.
-Suga said on Sunday that measures employed in Osaka could be expanded to Tokyo and elsewhere if needed.
+Osaka city cancelled Olympic Torch relay events there, but Prime Minister Yoshihide Suga has insisted Japan will carry out the Games as scheduled.
+Suga said on Sunday that measures employed in the Osaka area could be expanded to Tokyo and elsewhere if needed.

 There were 249 new infections in Tokyo on Monday, still well below the peak of over 2,500 in January.
-In Osaka, a record 666 cases were reported on Saturday.
+In Osaka, the tally was 341, down from a record 666 cases on Saturday.

 The true extent of the mutant cases is unknown, as only a small fraction of positive COVID-19 cases undergo the genomic study necessary to find the variants.

+Those three all have the N501Y mutation, and the latter two also have the E484K mutation.
+Authorities in Japan have found more than 1,000 cases that only have E484K.

-But another strain, known as E484K, may be more widespread.
-Around 70% of coronavirus patients tested at a Tokyo hospital last month carried the mutation that was different from the British and South African varieties, Japanese public broadcaster NHK said on Sunday.
+That variant was present in about 70% of coronavirus patients tested at a Tokyo hospital last month, Japanese public broadcaster NHK said on Sunday.

 The rebound in cases came within weeks of the government lifting state of emergency measures, and the priority measures being rolled out now are intended to halt an unexpected rise in mutant cases, said Makoto Shimoaraiso, a Cabinet Secretariat official for Japan’s COVID-19 response.